-There's a number of unsafe medicine for dogs that pet owners often consider giving their companions.
-This is mostly due to physical and chemical differences between dogs and humans.
-Veterinarian at Pet Health Pharmacy explains how the dog's body cannot breakdown certain chemicals in human medicine, like acetaminophen.
+There's plenty of unsafe medicine for dogs that owners often consider giving their pets.
+These can be toxic due to physical and chemical differences between dogs and humans.
+A dog's body cannot breakdown certain chemicals found in human medicine, like acetaminophen.
 As a result, the chemicals attach to the dog's liver and slowly destroy it.

-Other than the fact that dogs are dogs and not humans, it's also the size of your pet that matters in considering human meds for dogs.
-Even when a medication is considered safe for animal use, the dosage will not be safe in most cases.
-Drugs.com warns pet owners to never try to “figure out” the dosage for your pooch simply based on the label.
+Other than the fact that dogs are dogs and not humans, it's also the size of your pet that matters when considering human meds for dogs.
+Even when a medication is safe for animal use, the dosage may not be safe.
+You should never try to “figure out” the dosage for your pet simply based on the label of a human medication.

 The Safest Human Meds for Dogs

-Before we start covering specific human meds for dogs, it’s important to note that many factors can render “safe” human medications unsafe for your pet.
-These factors include the dog's overall health, other medications being taken, breed, size, and age.
-You should never give anything to your dog that is not intended for them without consulting your veterinarian first.
+It’s important to note that many factors can render “safe” human medications to be unsafe for dogs.
+These factors include your dog's overall health, other medications being taken, breed, size, and age.
+You should never give anything to your pet that is not intended for them without consulting a veterinarian first.

-You will also notice that as per dosage warnings, on the list of safe human meds for dogs below, I have not included any dosing information – this is done intentionally.
-It's unlikely these meds will have a dosage mentioned for an animal on their back label, and you should never rely on the internet to give you veterinary advice.
-Call your veterinarian and get your dog the professional advice before using any medications.
+You will also notice that as per dosage warnings among the safe human meds for dogs below, we have NOT included any dosing information – this is done intentionally.
+It's unlikely these medications will have a dosage mentioned for animal use on their back label, and you should never rely on the internet to give you veterinary advice.
+Call your vet and get your dog the professional advice before using any human medications.

 1. Imodium (Loperamide)

 Imodium is a tricky medication.
-Some dogs with some types of diarrhea can take Imodium; however, it can cause serious side effects in other dogs, so it should never be given without veterinary supervision, even if it's technically one of the safe human meds for dogs.
+Some dogs with diarrhea can take loperamide and it's safe for them.
+However, it can cause side effects in other dogs as show in studies, so it should never be given without veterinary supervision.

 If you do get the go-ahead to give your dog Pepto-Bismol, be aware that should your dog need an X-ray for any reason before the medication has passed, it may be mistaken for a metallic body in their gastrointestinal system so make sure you notify your vet.